Aryankpoor/gpt-blogger/README.md

 ###  This template repository contains open-source css resources

 ### This is kind of a copy-paste effect.
 You can just copy the teamplates and apply them in your project or site.
-They are open-source.Contribute to my repository if you have any effects I still have not put.
+They are open-source.
+Feel free to make a pull request.

 View some of the effects and animations [here](https://projects-aryankapoor.netlify.app/)